 Guest writer, Suzan L. Jackson from Book by Book, takes us on an off-the-beaten-path trip through Southern Louisiana’s Acadiana region.
 Prepare to enjoy a fun Cajun vacation!

-New Orleans gets all the attention, but the rest of southern Louisiana is just as interesting and fun as a travel destination, especially in the cooler months when you are looking to escape from northern snow and ice.
+New Orleans gets all the attention, but the rest of southern Louisiana is just as interesting and fun as a U.S. road trip destination, especially in the cooler months when you are looking to escape from northern snow and ice.
 Cajun Country has a unique landscape and personality, with plenty of fun things to see and do.

 Outside, you can enjoy the bayous and wildlife for which the southern Louisiana is known.
 Indoors, sample the region’s famous Cajun and Creole cuisines and distinctive regional music.
 Everywhere you go, soak up that one-of-a-kind culture.